Storing and retrieving data with dictionaries

 }

-The other benefit is that if you want to check the existence of "apple" or "orange", you can do it in constant time.
-This is not the case with arrays, where you have to loop through the entire list to check if an item is present; in the worst case scenario, like for "orange", you have to check every item in the list.
-For most games, this is not a problem, but for large lists, it can be.
+Apart from uniqueness, the other benefit is that if you want to check the existence of "apple" or "orange", you can do it in constant time.
+This is not the case with arrays, where you have to loop through the entire list to check if an item is present; in the worst case scenario, like for "orange" which is the last item, you have to check every item in the list.
+For most games, this is not a performance problem, but for very large lists, it can be.

 In some programming languages, an array with unique values is called "a set".
 In Godot, there are no sets, so we make do with dictionaries.